ds4dm/ecole/docs/using-environments.rst

    :align: center
    :width: 60%

-   The control loop of the markov Decision Process
+   The control loop of the Markov Decision Process

 The outter ``for`` loop only repeats the inner one mutiple times.
 Few learning algorithms are able to learn in a single episode, so numerous ones are